9V1KG/Igate-n/README.md

 - Checks and recovers from lost network/internet connection
 - Beacon of your position and altitude in compressed format
 - Hourly bulletin
-- Checks packet payload decoding
+- Checks packet payload decoding and highlight invalid bytes
-- Colored terminal text output (yellow for warnings, red for errors)
+- Colored terminal text output

 ## User Settings
 Please modify the following parameter in `ygaten.py` the according to your requirements: